The 1965 dime value can range from a humble 10 cents all the way to $12,600 — and the difference comes down to a handful of very specific factors.

 Some 1965 dimes left the mint with their outer copper-nickel layer partially or completely absent, exposing the pure copper core underneath.
 This defect occurred when the bonding process between the core and outer layers failed during planchet preparation.

-You can spot these errors by their two-tone appearance—one side appears reddish copper while the other retains its normal silvery color.
-The missing layer also reduces the coin’s weight by approximately 15%, making it noticeably lighter at around 1.9 grams.
+You can spot these errors by their two-tone appearance — one side appears reddish-copper while the other retains its normal silvery color.
+A coin missing its entire clad layer will also be noticeably lighter, weighing approximately 1.9 grams versus the standard 2.27 grams.

-In MS-65 condition, these pieces typically trade for $80-$90, though prices vary based on how much of the clad layer is missing and the overall eye appeal of the copper exposure.
+A Rim Clip / Missing Clad Layer example graded ANACS AU-58 has appeared on GreatCollections, illustrating the variety of planchet-related errors that exist for this date.
+In MS-65 condition, these pieces typically trade for $80–$90, though prices vary based on how much of the clad layer is missing and the overall eye appeal.

 Off-center strikes happen when the blank coin disc shifts position between the striking dies, resulting in only a portion of the design being impressed onto the metal.